This article originally appeared on VICE US

 Well, I don't think critically about everything.
 It has to get my attention and satisfaction first.
 If it's something that catches my eye and attention and makes me wonder how they did it, then I sit back and think.
 I'm always learning.

 When I was talking to HBO recently, I told them about a big learning experience I had thanks to the finale of The Sopranos.
 A lot of people didn't like the ending, but I thought it worked.
-It's not just that it was anti-climax.
+It's not just that it was anti-climactic.
 It was anti-conventional.
 It played against expectations, but it worked in a sense that was satisfying.

 There are four classic endings to a story: purely positive, purely tragic, positive with irony where the character gets what he wants but pays a big price, and tragic with irony where he loses everything but he learns something.
 Those are the classic tonalities of endings.